Logger Documentation

 Overview

-Comprehensive logging system using Pino with file rotation, sensitive data redaction, and custom serializers for request/response logging.
-The system includes HTTP request/response logging, automatic sensitive data redaction, file rotation with compression, configurable log levels, pretty printing for development, route exclusion for health checks, request ID tracking across services, and memory usage and uptime debugging for non-production environments.
+Comprehensive logging system using Pino with file rotation, sensitive data redaction, Sentry integration, and custom serializers for request/response logging.
+The system includes HTTP request/response logging, automatic sensitive data redaction, file rotation, configurable log levels, pretty printing for development, route exclusion for health checks, request ID tracking across services, Sentry error tracking, and memory usage and uptime debugging for non-production environments.

 Related Documents